Find out what program managers do, key skills needed for the job, what kind of salary to expect, and ways to pursue this career.

 Delivering progress reports and presentations

 A project manager is in charge of a specific project within an organization, while a program manager is responsible for achieving broader strategic goals and objectives.
 A program manager might be in charge of a large project or several small-scale projects.
-Projects usually have specific deadlines, but the end dates for programs may be more flexible, or there may be no end date at all if it is an ongoing program or initiative.
+Projects usually have specific deadlines, but the end dates for programs may be more flexible, or they may not have one at all if it is an ongoing program or initiative.

 Program management involves coordination, supervision, strategic planning, and more.
 Because this is such an active job, program managers wear a lot of hats and need to be ready to lead and engage with teams and stakeholders.
 Key skills include: